1919 Cover of The Natural Economic Order

 Kicking off the revolution

 Jesus said, ‘I am the way, the truth and the life.’
-You may save yourself by following me, accepting that what I say is the truth, and that is how you survive.
-We need a fairy tale to believe in.
-It is the way to save humanity.
-Being the messiah is an uneasy predicament for any sensible person to be in.
-Was I mistaken?
-Perhaps, but it is impossible to know, so only time will tell.
+You can save yourself by following me, accepting that what I say is the truth, and that is how you survive.
+We need a fairy tale and a leader to believe in who tells us what the truth is.
+That is how we can save ourselves.
+Otherwise, we will continue to fight over our fair tales and not do what we must.
+The idea of being the messiah is an uneasy predicament for any sensible person.
 It also made me question my views.
+I have been proven wrong countless times.
 Progress comes from being proven wrong and learning from it.
 Minor oversights can have dramatic consequences.
-Preventing mistakes is better than correcting them afterwards, and correcting them sooner is better than correcting them later.
+Preventing mistakes is better than correcting them afterwards.
+And correcting them sooner is better than correcting them later.
 Changes in society and its institutions have unexpected consequences.
-Still, God wrote the script, so we can only do our best, like true Boy Scouts, and expect God to do the rest, like a veritable Akela.
+Still, God wrote the script, so we can only do our best, like Boy Scouts, and expect God to do the rest, like an Akela.

-According to his own words, Trump is a pussy grabber who would ‘do’ his daughter had she not been his daughter.
-At least 26 women have accused him of sexual misconduct.8 It shows that American conservatives are willing to let Satan run their country if he promises them the proverbial thirty pieces of silver.
-‘We’re going to become so rich, you’re not gonna know where to spend all that money.
-I’m telling you: just watch!’
-That is where the moral corruption of buying stories ends.
+It shows that American conservatives are willing to let Satan run their country.
 Trump being a jerk is why people voted for him.
 It is natural human behaviour.
 When order falls apart, we revert to gangsterism and choose gangsters as our leaders.
-There might have been no second Trump term had there been no immigration surge during Biden’s tenure.
-It became the issue that decided the election.
+It is our survival mechanism at work.
+There might have been no second Trump term had there been no surge in immigration during Biden’s tenure.
+Millions of immigrants came in unchecked, and from a country ridden by gang violence.
+It was the issue that decided the election.
+Europe faces similar issues, and fascist movements gain momentum.
 The Democrats let Biden run for a second term, and when that fell apart, let Harris, who was part of Biden’s government, take over.

-Cultural differences divide us, but none of today’s cultures is fit for the future.
+Cultural differences divide us, but none of today’s cultures is fit for our future.
 The outcome of all we do is a total disaster.
 We should define how we should live and seek those willing to go along with it.
-And because we can’t agree, we need a messiah to tell us.
-We will have to separate the good people from the bad people and try to rehabilitate troublemakers, and if necessary, in prison labour camps.
+And because we will never agree, we need a messiah to tell us.
+We will have to separate the good people from the bad people.
+We must try to rehabilitate troublemakers, if necessary, in prison labour camps.
 It would be the end of human rights as we know it.
-And we cannot accept alternative myths because people fight and murder over them, so everyone needs to accept the same fairy tales, which would also be the end of freedom of opinion.
-That is a great leap for a former liberal like me, but I have to think ahead, for if I am indeed the messiah, I should aim to have a plan that will work for the coming 1,000 years.
-I can’t foresee what will happen.
-There is a script, so God is in full control, and whatever will happen is what God wishes.
+And we cannot accept alternative myths because people fight and murder over them, so everyone needs to accept the same fairy tales.
+That is a great leap for a former liberal, but I need to think ahead.
+If I am indeed the messiah, I should aim to have a plan that will work for the next 1,000 years.
+I can’t foresee what will happen, but there is a script, so God is in full control, so that worrying is pointless.

 On 15 May 2025, exactly 8647 days after the terrorist attacks of 11 September 2001, former FBI director James Comey posted a photo of seashells on social media spelling ‘8647’, a code for removing Trump from office.
 That generated some media attention and drew the ire of the Trump administration after the MAGA movement had previously sold hats with ‘8646’ on them, calling for Biden’s removal from office.
-That 8647-day interval is no coincidence, and it is unlikely that Comey intended to create that coincidence.
-The incident is part of the 11 September 2001 coincidence scheme that reveals God’s hand.
-And I live a house formerly owned by the Tromp family, which is the Dutch equivalent of trump.
-The meaning of the name is “trumpeteer,” and according to prophecies, trumpets would herald the end times.
-Removing Trump from office could be part of God’s plan for the End Times, and it could be up to me to take over his place.
-That is by no means certain, but it is the cryptic message that you see in these coincidences.
+There is no evidence that Comey intended to create that 8647-day interval, but it could have been.
+Yet the incident is also part of the 11 September 2001 coincidence scheme, which is beyond the capabilities of human conspirators to organise.
+My home was formerly owned by the Tromp family, which is the Dutch equivalent of Trump, so that is quite odd given the situation at hand.
+The name means ‘trumpeter,’ and according to prophecies, trumpets would herald the end times.
+Removing Trump from office and me taking his place could be part of God’s plan for the End Times.
+That is by no means certain, but it is a cryptic message that you can see in these coincidences.
+And until it is disproven, it is worth considering.

 How to bring the orange madman down?
 That hadn’t been on my mind, but in April 2025, I dreamed of being part of a crowd in The Hague during the NATO summit scheduled for that summer.
 The leaders of the NATO member states were all there.
 When Trump passed by in his car, I began to scold him in Dutch, ‘Hij is een hondenlul (He is a dog dick).’
 It is an offensive slur that soccer fans sing when disagreeing with the referee’s decision.
 There was absolute silence.
 Bystanders were shocked, making me fear that the police would round me up.
 But then the crowd joined in, and the singing grew louder until it became a thundering chant.
 It made the news worldwide.
 From then on, no one called him President Trump anymore.
 Everyone called him dog dick.
 I don’t know the future, but I have to work with assumptions.
 Play time is over.
 Adults should run the world.
 As Adam reincarnate, I am 6,000 years old.
 There may be no one else left to save you.